Umpire: Sailing

-In match race and team racing an "umpire" is an on-the-water referee appointed to directly enforce the Racing Rules of Sailing.
+In match race and team racing, an umpire is an on-the-water referee appointed to directly enforce the Racing Rules of Sailing.
 An umpire is also used in fleet racing to enforce Racing Rule 42 which limits the use of kinetics to drive the boat rather than the wind.
 Umpires are rarely present during sailing races as decisions are normally referred to a jury-style protest committee after the race.

 Tennis

 In tennis an umpire is an on-court official, while a referee is an off-court official.

+Badminton

+In badminton, the umpire has set authority to call faults and lets.
+Umpires also keep score and respond to challenges requested by badminton players.